Nkr1shna/truffle.nvim/README.md

 })
 ```

-You can disable the default mapping and add your own:
+Prefer your own keymaps?
+Disable the default and add your favorite:

 ```lua
 require('truffle').setup({